daidokoro/qaz/README.md

 - *Decoupled* stack management.
 Stacks can be launched individually from different locations and build consistently according to the dependency chain as long as the same configuration file is read.

+- *Encryption* & *Decryption* of template values & deployment of encrypted templates using AWS KMS.

 ## Installation